HB1581 (2026) Detail

 In the Year of Our Lord Two Thousand Twenty-Six

-AN ACT requiring municipalities to give notice to property owners when the assessed value of their property changes.
+AN ACT allowing municipalities to adopt a requirement that property owners be given notice when the assessed value of their property changes by certain amounts.

 Be it Enacted by the Senate and House of Representatives in General Court convened:

-1 New Paragraph; Appraisal of Taxable Property; Revised Inventory.
-Amend RSA 75:8 by inserting after paragraph II the following new paragraph:
+1 New Section; Appraisal of Taxable Property; Property Value Notice Option.
+Amend RSA 75 by inserting after section 8-c the following new section:

 2 Effective Date.
 This act shall take effect 60 days after its passage.